ybhargav1995/OfficeDocs-SharePoint/SharePoint/SharePointOnline/powershell-for-data-access-governance.md

 SitesFound        : 120
 ```

 The ReportStartTime and ReportEndTime indicate the period of data to generate the report.
-The status will be marked as 'Completed' when the report generation is complete.
+The status is marked as 'Completed' when the report generation is complete.

 You can also view the current status of DAG reports by using the filter **ReportEntity** instead of ID.
-The reportID is listed in the output and will be required later to download a specific report.
+The reportID is listed in the output and is required later to download a specific report.

 ```powershell
 Get-SPODataAccessGovernanceInsight -ReportEntity PermissionedUsers